OpenFreeEnergy/alchemiscale/docs/development.rst

     integration and unit test suite; implemented via `pytest`_, and utilizes Docker via `grolt`_ for Neo4j testing

 Other modules, such as ``strategist`` and ``strategies``, are currently placeholders for future functionality.

+See the :ref:`api-docs` for the detailed contents of each of these modules.

 .. _click: https://click.palletsprojects.com/